SMS Möwe (1914): Action of 16 January 1916

 All of the German rounds were hits, apart from the warning shots.
-A boarding party from Möwe seized Clan Mactavish and removed her surviving crew as prisoners.
-There were 18 crewmembers killed in or after battle, and five others had been wounded.
+18 crew members were killed in the battle, and five others were wounded.
+A boarding party from Möwe captured Clan Mactavish, and removed her surviving crew as prisoners.
 Clan Mactavishs captain was a Royal Navy reservist and her gun was crewed by two Royal Navy gunners.
 The remainder of her crew were civilians.
 This marked a total of more than 500 Allied prisoners of war on Möwe and Appam.
 The boarding party scuttled Clan Mactavish with explosive charges.

-After sinking Clan Mactavish, Möwe reunited with Appam and set a westward course to avoid any Royal Navy cruisers in the area.
+After sinking Clan Mactavish, Möwe rejoined Appam and set a westward course to avoid any Royal Navy cruisers in the area.
 Two cruisers were just over 100 mi away and could have intercepted Möwe had the telegraphist aboard Essex responded.

 Möwe went on to sink several more Allied ships before returning home.
-Upon arrival, Kapitän Dohna-Schlodien was awarded the Iron Cross second class.
-Richard Stumpf records that there were a number of Africans amongst the crew upon this arrival.
+Upon arrival, Korvettenkapitän Dohna-Schlodien was awarded the Iron Cross second class.
+Richard Stumpf records that there was a number of Africans amongst the crew upon this arrival.
 Felix von Luckner served aboard Möwe before his journey with in late 1916 to late 1917.